Seamonsters-2605/Ardroid/Documentation.md

   - driveMode: Can be "None", "Tank", or "Steer".
 Presence of this tag is used to determine if settings screen has been opened.
   - tank
     - l1port: Port number for left motor 1
-    - l1reverse: Boolean
+    - l1reverse: Boolean: reverse direction?
     - l2port
     - l2reverse
     - r1port
     - r1reverse
     - r2port
     - r2reverse
-    - scale: 0 to 1 speed scale
+    - scale: Max speed scale, 0 to 1
   - steer
     - d1port: Drive motors
     - d1reverse